Overview

 University of Surrey & Signapse AI

-Richard Bowden is Professor of Computer Vision and Machine Learning at the University of Surrey, UK, where he leads the Cognitive Vision Group within the Centre for Vision Speech and Signal Processing.
-He is also Co-founder and Chief Scientist of Signapse AI.
+Richard Bowden is Professor of Computer Vision and Machine Learning at the University of Surrey, UK, where he leads the Cognitive Vision Group within the Centre for Vision Speech and Signal Processing with several major grants focusing on the use for AI for sign language translation.
+He is also Co-founder and Chief Scientist of Signapse, a company that provides Ai translation of written language into sign language for BSL (British), ASL (American) and soon DGS (German).
 His research focuses on computer vision for human detection, tracking, and understanding.
-He is a Fellow of the Higher Education Academy, a senior member of the IEEE, a Fellow of the International Association of Pattern Recognition, and Distinguished Fellow of the BMVA.
+He is a Fellow of the Higher Education Academy, a Senior Member of the IEEE, a Fellow of the International Association of Pattern Recognition, and a Distinguished Fellow of the BMVA.

 Karen Livescu